 Join David Booth for an in-depth discussion in this video Why you need a keyword-research plan, part of SEO Foundations.

 - Before you can optimize your website, you need to know what you're optimizing for.
-Finding the right key words to focus your SEO efforts on can be challenging.
-But fortunately, there's a lot of data out there and a structured approach that we can use for our keyword research.
-Keywords are what searchers type into a search engine.
-Search engines like Google and Bing will go out and fetch the most relevant results for your search query based on everything they know about you and all the content on the entire internet.
-But it's important to remember that search engines have a hard time understanding what a user is really after unless it's really spelled out.
+Finding the right keywords to focus your SEO efforts on, can be challenging, but fortunately there's a lot of data out there, and a structured approach that we can use for our keyword research.
+Keywords are watch searchers type into a search engine, search engines like Google and Bing will go out and fetch the most relevant results for your search query based on everything they know about you and all the content on the entire internet.
+But it's important to remember that search engines, have a hard time understanding what a user is after, unless it's really spelled out.

 - What is SEO?

 - Researching keywords

 - Optimizing code and site structure